 Lyft and Uber are both great ways to get the Pride...maybe even grab a carpool!

-The main parking lot by Pride is designated as Accessible Parking, Drop Off/Pick Up, and Entertainer Parking only.
+The main parking lot by Pride is designated as Accessible Parking only.
 All other attendees will have access to the overflow lot further down Day Island Road.
 It is a short walk to the Festival from the lot, so please plan accordingly.

 The main lot near the festival is designated for Accessible Parking only.
-To enter the lot, simply show your placard to the lot attendant.
+To enter the lot, simply tell the lot attendant that you need accessible parking.
+We want to make sure that anyone with mobility issues has close accessibility to the event so please only use the lot if you need accessible parking.

 Yes!
-Dogs are welcome at Pride, but must be on leash and well-behaved at all times.
+Dogs are welcome at Pride in the Park, but they must be on leash and well-behaved at all times.
 Please be sure to bring a water dish to keep your dog hydrated and happy.

 Can I bring my own food?